 Here is advice from Mark Dalusky, UGA Forest Entomologist, on how to decide between Imidacloprid and Dinotefuran.
 Click here for additional information and updates on choosing and using these products.

-■ Cost -- Imidacloprid costs less than Dinotefuran.
+■ Cost -- Imidacloprid costs significantly less than Dinotefuran on a per-diameter-inch basis.

-■ Location -- If the tree is immediately adjacent to free water (streams, spring seeps, wet meadows), use Imidacloprid unless tree health is severely compromised; Dinotefuran can also be used for infested trees near water, but direct contact with water is prohibited.
+■ Location -- If the tree is immediately adjacent to free water (streams, spring seeps, wet meadows, drainage areas), use Imidacloprid unless tree health is severely compromised.
+Dinotefuran can also be used for infested trees near water, but direct contact with water is prohibited.

 ■ Tree Health --